maryheintz/linuxvme/README.md

 ## Making a new version of the system.

-*  Install SLC45 on a new disk.
+*  Install SL45 on a new disk.
+You can find scientific linux at http://ftp.scientificlinux.org/linux/scientific/obsolete/45/.

 Choose "Custom Install".
 In the list of packages that comes up, you can uncheck "Text-based Internet, Office/Productivity, Sound & Video".
 You should add "Development Tools" and in the Gnome Desktop Environment, also add the program "eog".

 *  Once the system is installed, check if it's running a multiprocessor kernel.
 Change /etc/grub.conf to use the single processor kernel.
 Reboot so that we start using that kernel.